Yuricst/NLPSaUT/README.md

 # NLPJuMP
 Wrapper for constructing NLP with Julia

 This module provides a wrapper to build a JuMP module around a user-defined NLP problem.
 The function must return a fitness vector, which stores the objective, equality constraint(s), and inequality constraint(s), in this order.

+The module supports either appending variables, objectives, and constraints into an existing `JuMP.Model` constructed a priori; if a `JuMP.Model` is not provided, an `Ipopt` based `JuMP.Model` is constructed by default.

 Derivatives are computed using `FiniteDifferences`.

+### Dependencies
+- `JuMP`, `Ipopt`, `FiniteDifferences`

 ### Examples